 Interconversion of Kinetic and Potential Energy

-Law of conservation of energy states that energy cannot be destroyed but can only be transformed form one form into another.
+The law of conservation of energy states that energy cannot be destroyed but can only be transformed from one form into another.
 Take a classic example of a simple pendulum.
 As the pendulum swings the suspended body moves higher and due to its position potential energy increases and reaches a maximum at the top.
 As the pendulum begins its downward swing, the stored potential energy is converted into kinetic energy.

 When a spring is stretched to one side, it exerts a force to the other side so it can come back to its original state.
 This force is called restoring force and acts to bring objects and systems to their low energy level position.
 The force required to stretch the spring is stored in the metal as potential energy.
 When the spring is released, the stored potential energy is converted into kinetic energy by the restoring force.